Eurovision Song Contest 1969

 The Eurovision Song Contest 1969 was the 14th edition of the Eurovision Song Contest, held on 29 March 1969 at the Teatro Real in Madrid, Spain, and presented by Laurita Valenzuela.
 It was organised by the European Broadcasting Union (EBU) and host broadcaster Televisión Española (TVE), who staged the event after winning the for with the song "La La La" by Massiel.

 Broadcasters from a total of sixteen countries took part in the contest, with being the only absence from the seventeen that participated the previous year.

-At the close of voting, four countries were declared joint-winners: the with "Boom Bang-a-Bang" by Lulu, with "Vivo cantando" by Salomé, the with "De troubadour" by Lenny Kuhr, and with "Un jour, un enfant" by Frida Boccara.
-It was the first time in the history of the contest that a tie for first place had occurred, and since the rules in place at the time allowed more than one winner, all four countries were declared joint winners.
+At the close of voting, four entries had received the same number of votes, and were therefore declared joint-winners: with "Vivo cantando" performed by Salomé, the with "Boom Bang-a-Bang" by Lulu, the with "De troubadour" by Lenny Kuhr, and with "Un jour, un enfant" by Frida Boccara.
+It was the first time in the history of the contest that a tie for first place had occurred, and since the rules in place at the time allowed more than one winner, all four were declared joint winners.
 France's win was its fourth, thus making it the first country to win the contest four times.
 The Netherlands' win was its third.
 Spain and the United Kingdom each won for the second time, with Spain becoming the first country to win the contest twice in a row.

 Location

 Teatro Real, Madrid – host venue of the 1969 contest.

 Televisión Española (TVE) staged the 1969 contest in Madrid, after winning the for with the song "La La La" by Massiel.
 This is the only time that the contest has been held in Spain.
 The venue selected was the Teatro Real, an opera house opened in 1850.
 After having to close in 1924 due to damage to the building, the venue reopened in 1966 as a concert hall and the main concert venue of the Spanish National Orchestra and the RTVE Symphony Orchestra.
 At that time, it also housed the Madrid Royal Conservatory and the Royal Higher College of Performing Arts.

-The press room set up for the event, equipped with a giant colour screen, twelve television monitors, telex, teletype, and telefax machines, telephones, one hundred typewriters with different keyboards, and translation services, was located within the building and had capacity for six hundred journalists.
+The press room set up for the event, equipped with a colour Eidophor projector and a giant screen, twelve television monitors, telex, teletype, and telefax machines, telephones, one hundred typewriters with different keyboards, translation services, and a radio studio, was located within the building and had capacity for six hundred journalists.

 On 27 March 1969, the Club Internacional de Prensa hosted a cocktail reception at its Madrid facilities, presided over by Manuel Fraga, the Minister of Information and Tourism on whom TVE depended at the time, and attended by all the participating artists, executives from the participating broadcasters, numerous accredited journalists, and local authorities.